-How to Prevent Fire on a Boat
+How to Prevent Boat Fires

 Get More Fire Extinguishers

 Check your boat often for possible ignition sources.
-One way to prevent fire hazards is to keep your bilge clean and dry, which will help you quickly pinpoint leaks.
+One way to prevent fire hazards is to keep your boat's bilge clean and dry, which will help you quickly pinpoint leaks.

+Gas fumes can also gather in the bilge, since the fumes are heavier than air.
+Run a blower for 4-6 minutes after refueling to vent out any fuel vapors.
 Portable generators on a boat are also fire hazards.
 Follow these 4 safety tips for using a portable marine generator for additional fire prevention preparation.